vishrutvats-dev/react-multiple-select-user/README.md

-This react native app depicts the feature of api data retrieval by asynchronous call and multiple selection after mapping data.
+This react.js app depicts the feature of api data retrieval by asynchronous call and multiple selection after mapping data.

 **Steps:**